 Comment: Though Atlas Comics material of the 1970s stated Wulf lived on a far-off planet many times the size of Earth, the short-lived 2011 revival of the series ret-conned that.
 In the new run readers were told Wulf lived on Earth long ago.

 The hero began time-traveling and showed up in the modern day where he met another old Atlas Comics figure … Sam Lomax of the NYPD. (?)
-Ironjaw also turned up eventually as the tale began to parallel parts of The Dark Tower novels.
+Eventually Ironjaw also turned up from the post-apocalyptic future as the tale began to parallel parts of The Dark Tower novels.

 Though Wulf was called a Barbarian, presumably to ride Conan’s coattails, the names and mis en scene in his 1975 adventures were more like Tolkien than Robert E Howard.